Turkish PM's office says Erdogan recordings are fake

 Erdogan held an emergency meeting with Deputy Prime Minister Besir Atalay, Interior Minister Ekfan Ala and intelligence chief Hakan Fidan after the recordings appeared, senior Turkish officials said.

-He was scheduled to address a regular meeting of his party in parliament on Tuesday morning.
+He was scheduled to address a regular meeting of his party in parliament around 0915 GMT.

 The leadership of the main opposition Republican People's Party (CHP) also met and party spokesman Haluk Koc called on the government to resign.